 Steering Committee has responsibility to oversee daily operations during the planning year, conducts General Planning Committee meetings, assembles the yearly budget for the Conference, and acts as liaison to all subcommittees.

 In accordance with our purpose and intent, the following committees report to the Steering Committee through monthly general planning meetings and are responsible for the content and operation of the annual conference.
 For the official, detailed roster of duties for each committee, please refer to the Purpose and Intent Resolution.

 AL-ANON FAMILY GROUP participates in the Living Sober Conference as an invited guest, creates Al-Anon conference workshops, obtains gay, lesbian, bisexual and transgender Al-Anon speakers and workshop leaders and provides Al-Anon outreach and publicity.
 Contact by email at email@example.com

 ARCHIVES provides a means of documenting the conference by collecting and storing all pertinent information, producing and annual historical display, maintaining a reference library, and assuring that collection, storage and usage of all information is performed in an anonymous manner in accordance with the Twelve Traditions of Alcoholics Anonymous.
 Contact this committee at firstname.lastname@example.org

-ART organizes the art exhibition, arts & crafts room and Def Sobriety Jam, as well as conducts the annual logo contest and coordinates the selection of the logo colors.
+ART organizes the art exhibition and arts & crafts room, as well as conducts the annual logo contest and coordinates the selection of the logo colors.
 The Art Committee works in cooperation with other subcommittees regarding appearance of all items bearing that year’s logo.
 Contact this committee at email@example.com

 COMMEMORATIVES develops and implements the production and sale of commemorative items and staffs the Commemoratives Booth at the conference as well as the sales of surplus commemorative items from previous years at fundraising events and the conference.
 Contact members of this committee by email at firstname.lastname@example.org